astorfi/3D-convolutional-speaker-recognition/README.rst

 Citation
 ---------

-If you used this code please cite the following paper:
+If you used this code please kindly cite the following paper:

 .. code:: shell